celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/test-cases/tc-004-full-light-past.md

    2. `J` milliseconds of network latency
 2. Receives the trusted genesis hash and ip from Bridge Nodes
 3. Waits until `N` amount of block has been produced by the chain
-4. Starts DASing the chain afterwards
+4. Starts syncing the chain afterwards
-5. Checks that it can:
+5. Light checks that it can:
    1. DASes the past headers faster then new blocks are produced (\*)
+6. Full checks that it can:
+   1. Sync the past headers faster then new blocks are produced

 ## Data Set: